grossmeyer/glennmeyer.dev/content/about/index.md

 # no need for the "summary" parameter as it is not displayed in any previews
 ---

+# Summary

+I am a technology professional with an extensive background in IT operations.
+Recently I've been actively involved in transforming the culture and processes where I work to embrace agile software development and DevOps philosophies.
+Personally I've considered myself a DevOps advocate since 2014 when I started getting into Linux heavily and exploring open source tools.
+Around that time I set up an OpenStack all-in-one server and I've been hooked on Cloud Ops, Infrastructure as Code, and automation ever since.
+In the past two years I've been learning Java and Python to extend my skillset towards fully customized solutions.

 ## Early Life

 When I was 5 years old, my father bought a refurbished Apple Macintosh Plus and thus we became a "Mac family" for most of my childhood.
 I became endlessly fascinated with computers and especially video games; I played mostly Blizzard games (since they were the few AAA titles that were Mac-compatible), but I was jealous of other people who could play all those other games on "Windows."
 When I turned 12, I purchased a used Cyrix 100MHz system from my uncle and learned how to install Windows 95, upgrade hardware (I quickly got rid of that garbage Cyrix for a Pentium 233 w/MMX!), and finally play some _real_ games!
 Later I bought a Dell XPS desktop for my 14th birthday, but after realizing I could've built my own PC with better specs for less money, I decided to never buy a retail desktop ever again.
 Over the past twenty years I've built dozens of PCs for family, friends, and myself.

 My current PC is already a few years old now, but it suits my needs:

 * i5-6600K (lightly overclocked)
 * EVGA GeForce GTX 1060 3GB
 * 16GB RAM
 * Samsung 850 EVO 250GB SSD
 * Hitachi 1.5TB RAID1

-I'll be building a new PC this year with my wife (she wants to learn) and we're going to use AMD for the CPU this go around.
+I'll be building a new PC this year with my wife (she wants to learn how) and we're going to use AMD for the CPU this go around.
 The new Ryzen chips look sick!

 ## Education and Career

-I originally went to college for Mechanical Engineering which I excelled in, but on a whim I took an Accounting course as an elective.
+I originally went to college for Mechanical Engineering, which I excelled in, but on a whim I took an Accounting course as an elective.
 I loved it so much that I decided to change my major.
 I completed an Associate's degree in Accounting in 2005 and my aspiration in my early twenties was to be a CFO someday.
-Not too long thereafter though I went through a pretty rough part of my life; I was working full-time (with a 1 hour commute) while still going to school full-time, and I just couldn't keep up.
-I ended up dropping out of the University of Kansas in 2007 with only 40 credit hours left to graduate.
-Although I wanted to eventually finish, I bounced around for several years before catching a break: in January 2010, I got a job as a PC technician at The Ohio State University and my career has taken off ever since.
+Not too long thereafter though I went through a pretty rough part of my life; I was working full-time (with a 1 hour commute each way) while still going to school full-time, and I just couldn't keep up.
+I ended up dropping out of the University of Kansas in 2007 with only 40 or so credit hours left to graduate.
+Although I wanted to eventually finish, I bounced around jobs and cities for several years before catching a break: in January 2010, I took on the role of PC technician at The Ohio State University, which looking back on now was the start to what has been a very fulfilling career.

 Since then I've gained exposure to nearly every part of IT operations, specializing in systems and network engineering.
 But that unfinished degree was always gnawing in the back of my mind.